Brad Park

 Douglas Bradford Park (born July 6, 1948) is a Canadian former professional ice hockey player.
 A defenceman, Park played in the National Hockey League (NHL) for the New York Rangers, Boston Bruins and Detroit Red Wings.
 Considered to be one of the best defencemen of his era, he was named to an All-Star team seven times.
-The most productive years of Park's career were overshadowed by Bobby Orr, with whom he played for a brief time, and Denis Potvin, so Park never hoisted the Stanley Cup nor won the Norris Trophy as the season's top defenceman.
+The most productive years of Park's career were overshadowed by superstars Bobby Orr -- with whom he played for a brief time -- and Denis Potvin, so Park never won the Norris Trophy as the season's top defenceman.
 Park was elected to the Hockey Hall of Fame in 1988.
 In 2017, he was named one of the "100 Greatest NHL Players" in history.

 Early life

-Born on July 6, 1948, to his dad Bob and his mother Betty.
-Park grew up in Scarborough, Ontario, his father was a youth hockey referee and coach.
-Growing up he and his dad would place the salt and pepper shakers on the kitchen table like chessmen in analyzing defensive.
+Born on July 6, 1948, to his dad Bob and his mother Betty, Park grew up in Scarborough, Ontario, with his 4 siblings Ron, Betty Anne, Lori and Shelley.
+His father was a Scottish immigrant who had served as a sergeant in the Royal Canadian Air Force during World War II, then later became a youth hockey referee and coach.
+Growing up, Park and his dad would place the salt and pepper shakers on the kitchen table like chessmen in analyzing defensive play.

-At 15, Park was short only being 5 feet tall.
-But he would grow eight inches in a year this led to him trying out for the Marlboros in 1965.
-Where he would get noticed in the first scrimmage by checking Brent Imlach the son of at the time Maple Leafs coach and GM, and knocking him out.

-Growing up Park worked as a laborer at Golf Course in the Thornhill district of Toronto.
+As a teenager, Park worked as a laborer at a golf course in the Thornhill district of Toronto.

 Playing career

-As a youth, Park played against older kids, leading to Park developing into a strong player. in the 1960 he played in the Quebec International Pee-Wee Hockey Tournament with the Scarboro Lions winning the tournament, and was a member of the Junior B Toronto Westclairs (1964–1965) and then the Junior A Toronto Marlboros (1965–1968).
-Helping them win the Memorial cup in Memorial Cup in 1967.
+As a youth, Park played against older kids, leading to him developing into a strong player.
+In 1960, he played in the Quebec International Pee-Wee Hockey Tournament with the Scarbororough Lions, winning the tournament.
+Later, he was a member of the Junior B Toronto Westclairs (1964–1965) and then the Junior A Toronto Marlboros (1965–1968), helping the Marlboros win the 1967 Memorial Cup.
 He was drafted by the New York Rangers in the first round (second overall) in the 1966 NHL amateur draft and, after a brief stint with the minor-league Buffalo Bisons of the AHL, began playing for the Rangers in 1968.